tom2o17/tom2o17/README.md

 - 📫 How to reach me Thomasaclement98@gmail.com
 - 📥 Telegram @tom2o17

+⚠️ If no contributions, I was on chain 🤪
 <!---
 tom2o17/tom2o17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.